Open Source · BSL 1.1 · Built with Rust

 Semantic Memory Knowledge Graph

 Entity relationships via graph traversal.
-"Who owns the payment service?" — resolved, not searched.
+"Who owns the payment service?" gets resolved, not searched.

 Procedural Memory Learned Rules